Myrtanim/xsd2so/README.md

 # Xsd2So #

-This provides a tool generate Unity ScriptableObjects from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the ScriptableObject.
+This provides a tool to generate Unity ScriptableObjects from an XSD and also provides parsing capabilities, so you can easily parse the content of a matching XML into the ScriptableObject.

 So this projects tries to fuse XML data binding with Unity's native serialization capabilities.